bitnami/charts/bitnami/kiam/README.md

 It is strongly recommended to use immutable tags in a production environment.
 This ensures your deployment does not change automatically if the same tag is updated with a different image.

 Bitnami will release a new chart updating its containers if a new version of the main container, significant changes, or critical vulnerabilities exist.

-Note also that if you disable PostgreSQL per above you MUST supply values for the `externalDatabase` connection.

 ### Adding extra environment variables